osgi/osgi-test/CONTRIBUTING.md

 request before it is fully ready to merge, in order to solicit feedback from the core developers and ensure you're on the right track before proceeding too far.
-In this case, you can submit a pull request and mark it as a work-in-progress by prefixing the title of the PR with **WIP**.
+In this case, you can submit a pull request and mark it as a draft.

-Once your pull request is ready for consideration to merge, remove the WIP prefix from the title to signal this fact to the core team.
-While the pull request is flagged as WIP the maintainers are unlikely to know that it is ready, the review process won't start and your branch won't get merged.
+Once your pull request is ready for consideration to merge, remove the draft marker to signal this fact to the core team.
+While the pull request is marked as draft, the maintainers are unlikely to know that it is ready, the review process won't start and your PR won't get merged.

 ### Sign your work